joes0451/SDKManager/ReadMe.txt

     Tried to fix issue with not finding AVDs.
     Added -memory option.

+SDK Manager 1.0.9:
+    It now tries to use the 'cmdline-tools' directory if available.
+    Now shows the Version number in the Package list and the new Version if there is an Update available.

 Please let me know of any issues you have so that
 I can try to fix it.